Vasiliki (Vicky) Drakopanagiotaki

 How can psychotherapy help?

 Sometimes we feel that we have reached a point in our life where something needs to change.
 Something that causes distress in our relationships, work and overall life in various forms, like anxiety, depression, panic attacks or angry outbursts.
 Psychotherapy can help you explore this something that brought you to this moment and identify patterns and early decisions that may need reviewing.
-Through this exploration, self-awareness and within a non-judgemental, safe environment, change can happen.
+Through this exploration, self-awareness and within a non-judgmental, safe environment, change can happen.

-I am an Integrative psychotherapeutic counsellor using a synthesis of developmental-relational approaches and theories, such as Object Relations, Self-Psychology and Transactional Analysis.
+I am an Integrative psychotherapist using a synthesis of developmental-relational approaches and theories, such as Object Relations, Self-Psychology and Transactional Analysis.
 I believe that the most important therapeutic tool towards healing is the relationship that we will create together.
 With a 15 year-old experience in Secondary Education, my area of expertise expands to the field of Autism Spectrum Conditions both in adults and young people.